How to Get Rid of Scale Insects on Houseplants

 Scale insects are tiny, sap-sucking pests that can cause severe damage to houseplants.
 They are often mistaken for plant growths due to their small size and the hard, shell-like covering that protects them.
 These insects come in various colors, shapes, and sizes, but most often appear as small, brown, rounded lumps on your plant’s leaves and stems.

-What Are Scale Insects
+What are Scale Insects

 Among the multitude of scale insect species, two types are commonly found on houseplants.
 These are: